If you want to tour Europe by train, Eurail first class passes will offer you comfort and flexibility. Is a Eurail pass worth it? We say “yes!”

 A night train from Budapest to Bucharest was a trip unto itself.

-On our second trip with Eurail Pass, Spain was the origination point in 2015.
+On our second trip with Eurail Pass, Spain was the origination point.
 Using Eurail in Spain was easy, although there wasn’t much information reciprocity with France.
 We traveled Eurail Barcelona to Paris by TGV ultra high speed, and then to Brussels for a house sit.

 Upon arrival in Brussels, we realized Pete had lost his wallet in Paris, and we were glad to have the Eurail Global Pass for him to take an unexpected trip back to retrieve it (click to read that miraculous story).
 If we had only had the Eurail France pass, it would have been a costlier situation.